schuchert/wikispaces/pages/FitNesse.Tutorials.ScriptTables.md

 * Rows 4 - 5: Invoke a method to generate programs on a daily basis

 #### Creating Page Hierarchy/Table
-* Create a new Test Suite: Edit the following URL: <http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples>
+* Create a new Test Suite: Edit the following URL: [localhost url](http://localhost:8080/FrontPage.DigitalVideoRecorderExamples.ScriptTableExamples)
 * Enter the following for its contents:

 {% highlight terminal %}